Webpage Design

 Preview Universal Principles of Design at Google Books

-Web Design Index by Content.05 is available at Amazon.co.uk
+Hardboiled Web Design is available at Amazon.co.uk

 Essential Reference Books

 You may not need these books in the first instance but as your work develops, you may find that you need something more comprehensive than the references that are often appended to most text books.
+You don't need to buy these books, there are hard copies in the library if you like paper, but the online versions are frequently updated, so they are your best source of reference.

 The Ultimate HTML Reference by Ian Lloyd